Julian/cardboard/docs/rules/game_concepts.rst

 An ability can be one of two things:

     a.
 An ability is a characteristic an object has that lets it affect the game.
 An object's abilities are defined by its rules text or by the effect that created it.
 Abilities can also be granted to objects by rules or effects.
 (Effects that do so use the words "has," "have," "gains," or "gain.")
 Abilities generate effects.
 (See rule 609, "Effects.")
     b.
 An ability can be an activated or triggered ability on the stack.
 This kind of ability is an object.
-(See section 6, Spells, Abilities, and Effects.)
+(See section 6, :ref:`spells-abilities-effects`.)

 112.2
 -----